 Don't concern yourself with "oversaturating" the wood.
 There isn't that much air space in it.
 This isn't Balsa wood we are using here.
 If it won't take any more, it is full, like a beer mug.
 Any additional oil will simply wipe off.
 I am also told that Fret Doctor also works well on acoustic bridges and bridge pins.
 I suggest that you apply it a few times per year, or at string changes.

 Please remember that Fret Doctor is not "just another bore oil."
 A bottle of most bore oils and fretboard treatments contains about a dime's worth of mineral oil.
-Bore Doctor and Fret Doctor are composed of a complex mixture of rare and expensive vegetable-based oils imported from all over the world.
+Fret Doctor is composed of a complex mixture of rare and expensive vegetable-based oils imported from all over the world.
 That's why it works so well.
 If money is an issue, go to the drugstore and buy a pint of mineral oil.
 It will make the board look nice, but will do nothing to preserve it.

 Still not convinced?

 What's about the most beat up piece of hardwood that one ever could find?
 I own a maple cutting board that I bought at a garage sale some 30 years ago.
 It had to have had another 20 years on it when I got it.
 Since then, it has been abused by my favorite high-carbon steel carving knife and a meat cleaver countless times.
 Below are a photo taken before I did anything and another one taken after light sanding and little bit of Fret Doctor.
 What more can I say?
 The oil is food-safe...I could use it on a salad!

 After 8 uses with a butcher knife & cleaver and 8 washings in a dishwasher:

 After one more treatment with Fret Doctor, with no sanding: